R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Now run `gradlew host:run` and it should print "Hello World!" backwards along with the security info as shown above.

 !!! note
-    If you are using Windows or macOS then please compile the enclave using `./gradlew host:assemble` and follow the steps in [Testing on Windows and macOS](tutorial.md#testing-on-windows-and-macos) to run it.
+    If you are using Windows or macOS then please follow the instructions for your operating system, which you can find in the [Running the host](tutorial.md#running-the-host) section.

 During the build you should see output like this: